-Kindle Books can be returned early from the Manage your Kindle page.
+Kindle Books can be returned early from the Manage your Content and Devices page.
 Click on the "Actions" button for the title and select "return this book."

-Due to publisher licensing agreements, Mobipocket titles and OverDrive formats cannot be returned early.
-They are automatically returned at the end of the lending period.
+Due to publisher licensing agreements, some titles cannot be returned early.
+Exceptions may be found at Overdrive Help.
+These titles are automatically returned at the end of the lending period.

 Using Freegal Music